10 BEST Things To Do In Ushuaia, Argentina In 2026

 The museum also highlights Ushuaia’s maritime history, showcasing the region’s role as a vital port in navigating the Beagle Channel.
 With exhibits on early exploration and maritime navigation, it’s a fascinating stop for anyone interested in the town’s multifaceted past.

-Note: It has an entrance fee of ARS $40,000 for adults.
+Note: It has an entrance fee of ARS $40,000 for adults and free for children under 12 years of age.

 Ushuaia, Argentina FAQs

-– Where Is Ushuaia?
+Where Is Ushuaia?

 Ushuaia is the southernmost city in the world, located at the tip of Argentina in Tierra del Fuego.
 It sits on the shores of the Beagle Channel, surrounded by the Martial Mountains, making it a stunning gateway to both Patagonia and Antarctica.

-– Where To Stay In Ushuaia?
+Where To Stay In Ushuaia?

 Here are some budget friendly options to stay in the downtown:

 - Antarctica Hostel: Close to the airport, this hostel provides good internet and free breakfast.
 There is a shared kitchen where you can cook your meals as well.
-A bed in a dorm style room starts at $24 USD per night whereas a double room with private bathroom is $85 USD per night.
+A bed in a dorm style room starts at $34 USD per night whereas a double room with private bathroom is $85 USD per night.

-– What To Pack For Ushuaia?
+What To Pack For Ushuaia?

-✔️ Windproof and waterproof jacket – The wind is strong, especially near the coast.
+✔️ Windproof and waterproof jacket.
+The wind is strong, especially near the coast.
 So carry a windbreaker or a waterproof jacket for rainy days.

-✔️ A small backpack – Useful for day hikes and city exploring.
+✔️ A small backpack.
+Useful for day hikes and city exploring.

-✔️ Camera – The landscapes are breathtaking so ofcourse you would want to capture that.
+✔️ Camera.
+The landscapes are breathtaking so of course you would want to capture that.

-– Is Ushuaia worth it?
+Is Ushuaia worth it?

 Absolutely!
 Ushuaia offers breathtaking landscapes, incredible wildlife, and unique outdoor adventures.
 Whether you’re hiking through beautiful trails, sailing alongside sea lions, or walking among penguins, it’s a place you won’t forget.
 If you love nature and adventure, Ushuaia is 100% worth visiting.

-– What is the best time to visit Ushuaia?
+What is the best time to visit Ushuaia?

 The best time to visit depends on what you want to do:

-- Summer (December to February) – Best for hiking, wildlife tours, and long daylight hours.
+- Summer (December to February): Best for hiking, wildlife tours, and long daylight hours.

-- Spring & Fall (October-November, March-April) – Fewer crowds, still great for hiking and wildlife and to see the beautiful fall colors.
+- Spring & Fall (October-November, March-April): Fewer crowds, still great for hiking and wildlife and to see the beautiful fall colors.

-- Winter (June to August) – Perfect for skiing and experiencing Ushuaia’s snow-covered beauty.
+- Winter (June to August): Perfect for skiing and experiencing Ushuaia’s snow-covered beauty.

-– Does Ushuaia have public transport?
+Does Ushuaia have public transport?

 Ushuaia has limited public transport.
-There are local buses within the city that requires a SUBE card and would cost ARS $800 per trip.
+There are local buses within the city that requires a SUBE card and would cost ARS ~$800 per trip.
 You can use the app Mi Bondi to track the timings and route of the buses.
 But for hikes and tourist spots, you’ll need a taxi or Uber which is pretty accessible and convenient.

 Some places, like Tierra del Fuego National Park, offer shuttle services from the city center.
 You can also rent a car or go with a tour company to the national park and not worry about shuttles or Uber.